-A current CECS undergraduate student majoring in Computer Engineering, Electrical Engineering, Industrial and Systems Engineering, Manufacturing Engineering, or Mechanical Engineering may pursue a concurrent Bachelor of Science in Engineering (BSE) degree in Engineering Mathematics.
-This makes it possible for an engineering student to earn two degrees at the same time: a BSE degree in Engineering Mathematics and a BSE degree in their principal engineering major.
+The Engineering Mathematics degree is a concurrent Bachelor of Science in Engineering (B.S.E.) degree in Engineering Mathematics (EMATH) that can be pursued by undergraduate students majoring in Bioengineering, Computer Engineering, Electrical Engineering, Industrial and Systems Engineering, Manufacturing Engineering, Mechanical Engineering, or Robotics Engineering.
+This makes it possible for a student majoring in one of the engineering disciplines to earn two degrees at the same time: a B.S.E. degree in their principal engineering major and a concurrent B.S.E. degree in Engineering Mathematics.
 Both degrees must be earned at the same time.

 |MATH 462||Mathematical Modeling||3|

-|MATH 555||Func of a Complex Var with App|
+|Func of a Complex Var with App|